Yan Lianke: Mythorealism

+In his analysis of certain of Yan’s post-Maoist works, Weijie Song, Associate Professor of Chinese Literature at Rutgers – New Brunswick, writes that “…Yan’s imaginative configurations of literary settings, from the metamorphosis of his hometown in Henan Province (in particular the Balou Mountains and Northwestern villages) to the transfiguration of post-Maoist Beijing (especially the construction and destruction of his former home in that city, called ‘Garden No. 711’), illustrate his grotesque, comic, spectacular, miserable, absurd, and deformed literary world.”

+Thus, mythorealism is a literary alchemy of sorts—simultaneously a creative process and stylistic mode—that seeks to reshape reality and infuse it with elements of spiritual mythology and magical occurrences.
+It pulls from a variety of sources and traditions, both within and without the writer’s consciousness.

 Novels

 Serve the People!

 Set during the Cultural Revolution, at the peak of the cult of personality of Chairman Mao, the novel tells the story of an affair between the Liu Lian, the wife of a powerful military commander, and a young soldier, Wu Dawang.
 The two lovers discover that destroying objects related to Chairman Mao, such as the little red book, is a sexual kink for them.
 The book is a commentary on the choices people were forced to make during the Cultural Revolution.

 The title is a reference to a phrase originally coined by Mao Zedong in a 1944 article of the same name that commemorated the death of the red army soldier Zhang Side.
 During the Cultural Revolution, this article was required reading for millions of Chinese, and the slogan was widely used.
 Due to the sex scenes and political content, the story attracted controversy when it was featured the magazine Huacheng in 2005.
 The Chinese government ordered the publisher to recall all 40,000 copies of the magazine, which in turn created huge demand for the novel.
+The novel drew criticism from socialist realist writers in China who objected to its satire and what they deemed its scandalous depictions.

 Dream of Ding Village

 Yan's novel Dream of Ding Village (丁庄梦) is a novel about people with AIDS trying to survive with little outside help.
-Yan visited AIDS sufferers and even lived with villagers for periods of time to make sure the novel was accurate.
+Yan visited people with AIDS and even lived with villagers for periods of time to make sure the novel was accurate.
 Dream of Ding Village has been compared with Albert Camus' The Plague (1947).
 Dream of Ding Village was published in Hong Kong in 2006, where it was again banned by the Chinese government for its content.